 South Beds FoE has continued to campaign on increasing recycling facilities in the town centre.
 We collected recyclables in litter bins that were going to landfill and held a demo outside the White House in August 2011, which unintentionally coincided with a visit from the town’s twin town in Germany.
 As a result of this and other lobbying, the Partnership Committee of Central Beffordshire Council and Leighton-Linslade Town Council gave the green light for recycling bins in the town centre.

-About 8 months ago (summer 2015), five solar bins were installed by the Town Council in Parson’s Close.
+During the summer of 2015, five solar bins were installed by the Town Council in Parson’s Close.
 There was a noted increase in contamination in the recycling centre after the solar bins were installed and there was some confusion about the solar bins and their use.
 Members of the public regularly asked Annie what they were for.

 The contamination turned into a more serious problem when the bin next to the recycling bank was vandalised and had to be removed.
 Annie continued to check the bins and remove any contamination, but the contamination issue had grown really bad, and CBC had expressed concern.

 Following a very positive meeting between South Beds FoE and the Town Council, it has been confirmed that a new solar bin will be installed in Parson’s Close close to the Recycling Centre which will lessen the contamination.
 We will arrange for appropriate signage on the recycling bin so that members of the public will be encouraged to use the South Bedfordshire Friends of the Earth recycling bin when disposing of recyclables.

 South Bedfordshire Friends of the Earth and Leighton-Linslade Town Council will be working together in partnership to encourage recycling in Parson’s Close.
 The Town Council will also be looking for other places in Parson’s Close to promote the use of the recycling centre.